RESEARCH STARTER

 Austria is a federal republic with a parliamentary system of government.
 The president, who is elected to a six-year term, serves as head of state but has largely ceremonial powers.
 The chancellor is the head of government.
 The chancellor is appointed by the president but determined by the party or coalition with the most seats in parliament.
 The president chooses members for the cabinet, called the Council of Ministers, on the advice of the chancellor.

 The parliament is the bicameral Federal Assembly (Bundesversammlung).
 The popularly elected lower house, or National Council (Nationalrat), is the main law-making body.
 The upper house, or Federal Council (Bundesrat), has limited powers to veto bills from the lower house.
-Its members are chosen by the state parliaments rather than the public, with each state receiving three to twelve seats in proportion to its population.
+Members are selected by the state parliaments rather than by the general public, with each state allocated between three and twelve seats in proportion to population size.

 The judiciary is independent.
 The Supreme Court of Justice has final jurisdiction over civil and criminal cases.
 The Administrative Court handles administrative law, involving government agencies.
 The Constitutional Court handles cases involving constitutional law.
 The federal states have their own provincial and district courts.
 There are also many local courts, for handling lesser offenses.

-Austria has nine states (Bundesländer; singular Bundesland), each of which has its own popularly elected assembly.
+Austria has nine states (Bundesländer; singular Bundesland), each governed by a popularly elected assembly.
 These include the city of Vienna, as well as the states of Lower Austria, Upper Austria, Carinthia, Tyrol, Vorarlberg, Salzburg, Styria, and Burgenland.

 The main political parties are the Social Democratic Party of Austria (Sozialdemokratische Partei Österreichs) and the conservative Austrian People's Party (Österreichs Volkspartei).
 The far-right Freedom Party of Austria (Freiheitliche Partei Österreichs) raised fears throughout Europe about a resurgence of neo-Nazism, due to the party's strong showing in the 1999 election.
 The Freedom Party of Austria became part of a coalition government in 2017, but a scandal involving the leader of the party led to the collapse of the coalition government in mid-2019.
 By the fall of 2019, the People's Party won the legislative election and formed a coalition with the Green Party.
-By 2023, however, it was noted that the Freedom Party had gained popularity once more.
+By 2023, however, it was noted that the far-right FPÖ had gained popularity once more.
+Maintaining significant political momentum, it emerged as Austria’s largest party in the 2024 European Parliament elections, signaling a notable shift in voter preferences.

 Interesting Facts

-- The International Atomic Energy Agency held its first International Conference on Nuclear Law in Vienna in 2022.
+• The International Atomic Energy Agency held the first International Conference on Nuclear Law in Vienna in 2022.

 Bibliography